catalyst-cloud/catalystcloud-docs/source/getting-started/intro.rst

 The Sky TV cloud is a computing platform built with the open source project, `OpenStack`_ using Catalyst Cloud infrastructure.
 OpenStack allows users like yourself to provision services.
-Provisioning is similar to renting.
-You can provision things such as storage space, compute capacity, or internet access.
+Provisioning is similar to renting, you can provision things such as storage space, compute capacity, or internet access.
 The building blocks you need to run a business's applications.